-If you decide to travel to Rome in autumn, and specifically in the month of October, you have the possibility to admire the Roman beauties without crowds.
+If you decide to travel to Rome in autumn, specifically in the month of October, you have the opportunity to admire the beauties of Rome without crowds.
 At your leisure and at your own pace.
-You no longer have to wait in a long queue to explore the Trevi Fountain or to enter the Colosseum.
-It is a month, moreover, when the weather is neither as sticky as in summer nor as frigid as in winter.
-It's a happy medium.
-Come on, a delight!
+You no longer have to wait in a huge queue to explore the Trevi Fountain or to enter the Colosseum.

 1. Taste the seasonal food

-It goes without saying that Italian cuisine is a real temptation, isn't it?
-But October opens up a whole new world of possibilities to try.
+If one of your motivations when traveling to Rome is to get your boots on and try the delicacies that Italian gastronomy has to offer, October opens up a whole new world of possibilities to try.
 This month is synonymous in Italy with seasonal products such as white truffles, pumpkin, persimmons and mushrooms.
 Rome' s restaurants take the opportunity to incorporate these delicacies into their menus.

 The white truffle is the delicacy of delicacies.
 It is an unaffordable delicacy that is not usually cooked, but grated on top of any pasta dish for a result of another level.
 How do we know that we are in front of a quality white truffle?
 Because the price of the dish will be around 40 €.
-As for the pumpkin, it is possible to find it in the gnocchi fillings. rich-rich!
+As for pumpkin, you can find it in the stuffing of gnocchi.
+Rico-rico!

-While it is true that mushrooms or funghi are available on the menus of Rome's restaurants all year round, in October you can be sure that they are 100% fresh.
+Although it is true that mushrooms or funghi are available on the menus of restaurants in Rome throughout the year, in October you can be sure that they are 100% fresh.
 Finally, persimmons are the fruit of the season - there are finger-licking salads with this fruit!

 Best restaurants in Rome in October

 If you are looking for good food at a more than reasonable price, I suggest the restaurant Broccoletti.
-It is a tiny but very cute place known for its home cooking and, above all, seasonal cuisine.
+It's a tiny but cute place known for its homemade and, above all, seasonal cuisine.

 2. Admire the colors of autumn

-With autumn just started, the parks of Rome and Roman gardens are beginning to be dyed in multiple colors.
-Yellow tones are added to red and brown, wrapping the landscape in a blanket of color.
+With autumn just started, the parks of Rome and Roman gardens begin to be dyed in multiple colors.
+Yellow tones are added to the reds and browns, wrapping the landscape in a blanket of color.
 Surely you already had in your travel plan to visit the gardens of Villa Borghese, the most popular park in the Italian capital.
 This place is recommended at any time of the year, but in October it shows its most photogenic side.

 How to get to Villa Borghese?